shaoxc/qepy/doc/source/faq.rst

    For some versions of the MacOS, maybe also need add ``-mmacosx-version-min=10.14`` to the ``FFLAGS``.

+   However, sometimes it still will raise *segmentation fault*, due to the `zdotc` function of external libraries.
+More details to `here <https://gitlab.com/QEF/q-e/-/wikis/Support/zdotc-crash>`__.

 Intel Compiler
 --------------

-   If you met any problems like the following, please try a newer Intel compiler or GNU compiler.
+   - If you met any problems like the following, please try a newer Intel compiler or GNU compiler.

-   -  *[MPID_nem_tmi_pending_ssend_dequeue]: ERROR: can not find
+       +  *[MPID_nem_tmi_pending_ssend_dequeue]: ERROR: can not find matching ssend...*
-      matching ssend…*
-   -  The initial density totally wrong with more than one nodes.
+       +  The initial density totally wrong with more than one nodes.

+   - The gcc version between 4.8-9.2 are supported by intel compiler, which upgraded until 2022.1 version.
+More details to `here <https://community.intel.com/t5/Intel-oneAPI-Data-Parallel-C/Compilation-issues-with-ICPC-2021-4-and-C-14/td-p/1318571>`__.

+      + *...error: attribute "__malloc__" does not take arguments...*

 OpenMPI
 -------